Call Us: +1.6509695488

 To keep in shape he does yoga at Yoga Belly and international latin ballroom at Starlite Dance studio in San Jose.
 He and his husband have a daughter, Matilda Khuu-Fiorino.
 Before her birth, they took a babymoon to Paris, Amsterdam, Bilbao, Santiago de Compostela, Cognac, Lisbon, Seville, Ibiza, and Barcelona.
 On their second babymoon, Dr Khuu and his husband traveled to Japan, Singapore, Thailand, Vietnam, Hong Kong and Macao.
 In Japan, they came up with their son's name, Nikko Khuu-Fiorino, who was born in late 2015.

 In the Spring of 2018, Dr. Khuu and his husband traveled to Kenya and Tanzania.
-Later this year they will be traveling to Italy and Greece as well as India.
+Later in the year they visited Italy and Greece as well as India.
+Egypt was his most recent travels.